ReactiveX/rxjs/docs_app/README.md

 ## Using ServiceWorker locally

-Since abb36e3cb, running `npm run start --prod` will no longer set up the ServiceWorker, which would require manually running `npm run sw-manifest` and `npm run sw-copy` (something that is not possible with webpack serving the files from memory).
+Running `npm run start --prod` will no longer set up the ServiceWorker, which would require manually running `npm run sw-manifest` and `npm run sw-copy` (something that is not possible with webpack serving the files from memory).